AdobeDocs/certification.en/help/certifications/restart-program.md

 If you have:

 * Received an email invitation to participate
-* Passed one of the exams below
+* Passed one of the exams below but it's now expired
-* You're certification has expired in April 2023

 ...this is the renewal path for YOU!